Some sites get all the traffic. How do they do it? Are they publishing more? Are they just famous on social media? Is it email marketing? How?

 Now you’re seeing the average number of monthly searches for each phrase.
 If there’s a dash rather than a number, that means there are fewer than 10 searches per month on average for that specific phrase.

 Caution!
 The specific numbers here are actually not that important or accurate.
 Within this tool, Google is only showing rounded-off “exact match” numbers.
-That’s the number of times the exact phrase was searched for precisely, as if it was in quotes.
-The number of people searching for the general topic is always much higher.
+That’s the number of times the exact phrase was searched for precisely as if it was in quotes.
+The number of people searching for a general topic is always much higher.